pytincture/pytincture/README.md

 ## License
-`pyTincture` is licensed under the GPL 2.0 License.
+`pyTincture` is licensed under the MIT License.